SwitchbladeBot/switchblade/README.md

 <h2 align="center">Contributing</h2>

-**We want everyone to be able to help with Switchblade as easily as possible,** so we've created a list with the many ways you can contribute to the project.
+**We want everyone to be able to help with Switchblade as easily as possible,** so we've created a list consisting of the ways how you can contribute to the project.
 Take a look, and if you think you can help with any of these, please do!
 If you have any questions, don't hesitate to [join our community server](http://support.switchblade.xyz) and ask as many questions as you want.

 ### Ideas and discussion